 Post-award: Study Implementation

-Post-award services services are provided by the staff within the POP Sciences SRF.
-The POP Sciences SRF conducts a wide range of services from study preparation to participant retention efforts to qualitative data analysis.
-Some of the services offered include.
+Post-award services are provided by the staff within the POP Sciences SRF.
+The POP Sciences SRF conducts a wide range of services from study preparation to participant retention efforts and qualitative data analysis.
+Some of the services offered include:

 - Identifying patients for eligibility